 Aulani Arrival and Lobby

 Upon arriving at the resort, attentive service is non-stop.
-After stepping onto Aulani property, a Disney Cast Member guides guests to a station to receive fantastic lime, lemon, pineapple water and a necklace.
+After stepping onto the Aulani property, a Disney Cast Member guides guests to a station to receive fantastic lime, lemon, pineapple water, and a necklace.
 The men receive a kukui nut necklace, women receive a lei, and children get a Menehune necklace.
 (More on the Menehune later.)

-Guests are then escorted to the front desk to check in or get room keys if already checked in online with Disney’s handy service.
+Guests are then escorted to the front desk to check-in or get room keys if already checked in online with Disney’s handy service.

-Driving up to Aulani, guests find a self park area.
-For hotel guests, the charge to self park is $35, but for Disney Vacation Club members it is free.
+Driving up to Aulani, guests find a self-park area.
+For hotel guests, the charge to self-park is $35, but for Disney Vacation Club members it is free.
 Valet is available for $35 dollars for DVC members and hotel guests.
 Those only wanting to check out Aulani can receive complimentary valet parking upon spending $35 or more on property.
 (Keep the receipt.)